Virginia Tech® home

 Students conduct interviews with local farmers

-Our research impacts national and global policy agendas
+Our research impacts statewide, national, and global policy agendas

 Graduate students have the opportunity to work on cross-disciplinary projects and partner with numerous private-sector professionals and organizations.